pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

    |     ^^^^^^^^^^^^^^^^^^
 ```

-Okay great, the compiler tells us how to fix the issue so lets fix the issue.
+Okay great, the compiler tells us how to fix the issue so let's fix the issue.

 ```rust
 use std::fmt::Display;